ta-data-remote/lab-mysql/README.md

 In addition, you also find a duplicated car entry for VIN `DAM41UDN3CHU2WVF6`.
 You want to delete car ID #4 from the database.
 Create **`delete.sql`** to perform the deletion.

 ## Deliverables

-- Your database structure design diagram in the form of image.

 - `create.sql` and `seeding.sql`